krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 It provides fault tolerance for applications.

+### Health checks <a id="HealthChecks"></a>

+- __EC2 health checks__, which are the EC2 status checks
+- __ELB health checks__, which means it's going to use the ELB health checks in addition to the EC2 instance status checks.

+The __health check grace period__:
+- how long to wait before checking the health status of an instance after it's been launched into an Auto Scaling group.
+- Auto Scaling does not act on health checks until the grace period expires.

+### Load Balancing <a id="LoadBalancing"></a>

 ELBs can distribute incoming traffic into a __single AZ or multiple AZs__.

 Only __one subnet per AZ__ can be enabled for each ELB.